indrukwekkend/indrukwekkend/README.md

 ### Quick start

-1. Unpack the zip in the AMPPS theme directory
+1. Unpack the zip in the theme directory
 2. Open a Terminal and go to the theme directory
 3. Run `npm install` to install the required NPM packages
 4. Run `bower install` to install the Bower packages